-The faculty maintains a close association with students through advising and counseling, classroom contact, and extra-curricular activities, and continues a close relationship with alumni.
-The faculty has become more involved with students through advising the student professional societies, design competitions, and providing career guidance.
-And through research and participation in local societies, the faculty helps students obtain internship employment, summer jobs, undergraduate research experience and full-time jobs upon graduation.
+The faculty maintains a close association with students through advising and counseling, classroom contact, and extracurricular activities, and continues a close relationship with alumni.
+Through research, consulting, and participation in local societies, the faculty helps students to obtain internship employment, summer jobs, undergraduate research experience and full-time jobs upon graduation.